Xveyn/MNIST_RECOGNITION_TOOL/README.md

 # MNIST_RECOGNITION_TOOL
 This is a small program including a CNN trained on the MNIST dataset that is able to recognize hand-written digits.
+You can either run main.py or the provided handwriting_recognition.exe

 # IMPORTANT NOTE
 Make sure to install the following list of required packages.
 It is also *highly* recommended to use python *3.11.8*.